 When trouble strikes in the water or on the sand, an elite team of lifeguards takes action, saving lives, capturing thieves, and stopping killers.
 Ridiculous as that sounds, this premise formed the basis of the much-beloved nineties television beach-drama Baywatch, running for eleven seasons and introducing the world to the unisex term “Baywatch Babe”.
 Underneath it all, Baywatch told stories of loyalty and family; stories that resonated with home viewers.
 Sixteen years since its final episode, Baywatch returns reimagined as an action comedy directed by Seth Gordon (Horrible Bosses/Identity Thief) with a cast of actors more than capable of carrying on the Baywatch brand.
-Baywatch initially feels like an unasked for, altogether unnecessary adaptation of whose bulk audience can’t take their kids to see an R-rated romp; yet, it contains some wonderful surprises that are sure to delight summer audiences, just in a different way than the original series did.
+Baywatch initially feels like an unasked for, altogether unnecessary adaptation of a show whose bulk audience can’t take their kids to see an R-rated romp; yet, it contains some wonderful surprises that are sure to delight summer audiences, just in a different way than the original series did.

 Lead by Lt.
 Mitch Buchannon (Dwayne Johnson), the BAYWATCH team patrol Emerald Bay from dangers oceanic and human.
 While breaking in three new trainees, they investigate a series of seemingly connected murders and their relationship to local business woman Victoria Leeds (Quantico’s Priyanka Chopra).
 With the police prostate under the heel of Leeds, it’s up to Buchannon and his team to make the bay safe again by any means necessary.